rhettb253/storefront/README.md

 ## Thunk Branch

 This branch uses Redux thunk to get live data from a database.
-This removes other functionality from the dev branch to illustrate how to use createAsyncThunk.
+This removes other functionality from the main and dev branches to illustrate how to use createAsyncThunk.

 ## Overview